ekabaeu/Medical-Chatbot-with-AI/docs/usage.md

 - Works in the background without interrupting chat
 - Error handling for failed saves

+## Laboratory Results Processing

+### Uploading Laboratory Results

+After completing the consultation process, you can upload PDF laboratory results for AI-powered analysis:

+1. Look for the file upload option in the interface
+2. Select a PDF file containing your laboratory results
+3. The system will automatically process the file and provide analysis

+### Supported File Types

+- **PDF files** (.pdf) containing laboratory results
+- Both digital PDFs and scanned documents are supported
+- Maximum file size depends on your deployment configuration

+### Processing Steps

+1. **Text Extraction**: The system extracts text from your PDF using multiple methods:
+   - pdfplumber for high-quality digital PDFs
+   - PyPDF2 as a fallback method
+   - OCR (Optical Character Recognition) for scanned documents

+2. **Text Cleaning**: Irrelevant information is removed:
+   - Headers and footers
+   - Contact information
+   - Page numbers
+   - Boilerplate text

+3. **Value Extraction**: Laboratory values are identified and structured:
+   - Parameter names
+   - Numerical values
+   - Units of measurement

+4. **Medical Context**: ICD-11 context is retrieved for identified medical terms

+5. **AI Analysis**: An AI-powered summary is generated:
+   - Human-readable interpretation of results
+   - Comparison with normal ranges
+   - Medical context from ICD-11
+   - Recommendations for follow-up actions

+### What You'll Receive

+After processing, you'll get:

+1. **Summary**: A comprehensive explanation of your laboratory results in plain language
+2. **Key Values**: A structured list of important laboratory parameters with their values and units
+3. **Medical Context**: Relevant medical information from the ICD-11 classification
+4. **Recommendations**: Suggestions for next steps based on the results

+### Best Practices for PDF Uploads

+1. **File Quality**:
+   - Use clear, high-resolution PDFs when possible
+   - For scanned documents, ensure text is legible
+   - Avoid password-protected PDFs

+2. **Content**:
+   - Upload complete laboratory result reports
+   - Ensure the PDF contains structured data with parameter names and values
+   - Remove any personal identification beyond what's necessary

+3. **Format**:
+   - Save as PDF rather than image formats
+   - Ensure text is selectable (not just images)
+   - Use standard medical terminology in the document

 ## Special Features

 ### Non-medical Query Handling